seansfkelley/react-layered-chart/API.md

 - `onLoadStateChange?`: called with the load states of all series whenever any one of them changes.
 - `onError?`: called with the error state of all series whenever any one of them changes.
 - `includeResizeSentinel?`: if `false`, prevents the automatic addition of a `ConnectedResizeSentinelLayer`.
 Use this option if you have layouts or styles that cause the included sentinel layer to incorrectly report the physical chart size.
 Be sure to replace it with your own `ConnectedResizeSentinelLayer`, otherwise your chart won't render with the correct dimensions!
+- `loadDataContext?`: an arbitrary value passed as-is to `loadData`.
+All data is reloaded any time this value changes shallowly.
+You should use this prop to pass along necessary metadata to `loadData` rather than using `Function#bind` or other mechanisms which create new `Function` instances.
 - `loadDataDebounceTimeout?`: debounce interval in milliseconds for calling `loadData` (default `1000`).
 Use lower numbers if your requests are cheap/fast and higher numbers if they aren't.

 #### Controlled Props